xavidop/genkitx-github/README.md

 ### Configuration

-To use the plugin, you need to configure it with your Github Token key.
+To use the plugin, you need to configure it with your GitHub Token key.
 You can do this by calling the `configureGenkit` function:

 ```typescript
 import {github, openAIGpt4o} from "genkitx-github";